Regulations Governing Fitness to Practise 2024-25

 6.6 The Full Appeal Committee

-• 6.6.1 The Faculty Academic Registrar (or nominee) will act as secretary to the Fitness to Practice Appeals Committee.
+• 6.6.1 A member of the Student Casework Team will act as secretary to the Fitness to Practice Appeals Committee.

 • 6.6.2 The Full Appeals Committee will normally be convened within 20 working days of the outcome of the Partial Appeals Committee.
 It will be constituted in accordance with the policy.